rgk/rgk/README.md

 - 👋 Hi, I’m @rgk
 - 👀 I’m interested in ...
-Everything JavaScript, specifically Node.js+
+Everything JavaScript, specifically Node.js+ and also Redis!
 - 🌱 I’m currently learning ...
 WebTransport, Lua
 - 💞️ I’m looking to collaborate on ...
 Game Jams, benchmarks and anything I find useful.
 - 📫 How to reach me ... https://madgizmo.com/